- Instructions for Form 1120-REIT - Introductory Material

 Section 263A uniform capitalization rules.

-The uniform capitalization rules of section 263A generally require REITs to capitalize certain costs directly or indirectly (including taxes) allocable to real or tangible personal property constructed or improved by the REIT.
+The uniform capitalization rules of section 263A generally require REITs to capitalize certain costs to inventory or other property.

-For more details on the uniform capitalization rules, see Regulations sections 1.263A-1 through 1.263A-3.
-See Regulations section 1.263A-4 for rules for property produced in a farming business.
+For more details, including exemptions to the uniform capitalization rules, see Pub.
+538. See section 263A(i) for exemption for certain small businesses.
+For non-small business taxpayers, see Regulations sections 1.263A-1 through 1.263A-3.
+See section 263A(d), Regulations section 1.263A-4, and Pub.
+225 for rules for property produced in a farming business.

 Transactions between related taxpayers.

 Generally, an accrual basis taxpayer may only deduct business expenses and interest owed to a related party in the year the payment is included in the income of the related party.
-See sections 163(e)(3), 163(j), and 267 for limitations on deductions for unpaid interest and expenses.
+See sections 163(e)(3) and 267 for limitations on deductions for unpaid interest and expenses.

 Golden parachute payments.